mrazza/fujitsu-ar-reg1u/README.md

 \* The remote converts to Fahrenheit by taking the temperature offset, multiplying it by 2, and adding that value to 60°F.

-Much of this information is split into 4-bit chunks, referred to as nibbles below.
+Much of this information is split into 4-bit chunks (conveniently 1 hex character), referred to as nibbles below.
 Consider the following:
 ```
 28C60008087F900CXXX0XX00000004XX
 |______________|